-November 7, the volunteers worked behind the Huayna Picchu check point.
-Several groups worked at Huchuy Picchu, removing invasive grass from the trail and viewpoints.
-Another group removed Pasto gordura from along the trail and viewpoints on the way to Huayna Picchu.
-The volunteers also worked on removing pasto gordura from the terraces in the back of Huchuy Picchu.
+November 5, the volunteers worked behind the Huayna Picchu check point.
+Smaller groups worked in the various areas at Huchuy Picchu, removing invasive grass from the trail and viewpoints.
+The volunteers also worked on removing pasto gordura (Melinis minutiflora) from the terraces in the back of Huchuy Picchu.
+A final group climbed to the top of Huanya Picchu where they also removed pasto gordura (Melinis minutiflora) from the terraces.